 - Postive correction (adding pressure (yang)): When a horse ends up in a more pushy state, you could act like ‘electric fence’ and warn the horse by projecting the idea of “I would not touch me if I were you‘.
 But if he does, it’s in his own interest that he discovers the clear boundaries and that he is corrected (yang), just like the electric fence would do: totally without emotion (this is the yin in the yang), so without any form of anger, fear, or frustration (too much yang).
 Like a calm, wise, older mare would do with a tomboy youngster.
 By keeping your calmness and wisdom (yin), you can use this yang technique wisely, so keep the yin in the yang!

 - Negative correction (taking away something pleasant): A horse should always see a treat as a gift from you to him, he may never have the idea that he’s taking the treat from you, that puts you in a submissive position.
 So if he’s too eager in taking the treat (he’s too yang), I just remove the food, I tell him it’s mine, and he has to wait until he is in a more polite and well-mannered state (more yin).

-So I prefer to have all yin and yang tools in my tool kit, and I choose the strategy that suits the situation, the type of behavior and the personality of the horse best.
+In ST, we prefer to have all yin and yang tools in our toolkit, and we choose the strategy that suits the situation, the type of behavior and the personality of the horse best.